Wettersten/metaxaqr-database-builder/README.md

 ### Quality checks

-In order to prevent the inclusion of entries with dubious taxonomy into the final database a filtering step exists, which can be turned off using `--qc`, where any entry with a taxonomy that differs too much from the "correct" taxonomy for that species is excluded from the database processing.
+In order to prevent the inclusion of entries with dubious taxonomy into the final database a filtering step exists, which can be enabled using `--qc t`, where any entry with a taxonomy that differs too much from the "correct" taxonomy for that species is excluded from the database processing.
 In order to determine the "correct" taxonomy for species a 'tax_db' file of reference taxonomies is created, which contains all unique taxonomy entries from the input database containing species level information.
 The species rank is stripped to only contain the genus then all taxonomies with the same genus are compared in order to determine the "correct" taxonomy for that genus.
 This is decided by matching the following criteria: if possible the genus should be the last taxonomic rank before the species level information and the entry should have the greatest amount of taxonomic ranks.

 Comparisons of all entries, containing species level information, are made against this 'tax_db', using the genus as index, if the genus exists in the 'tax_db'.
 If at least 80% of the taxonomic ranks in the entry being compared matches those of the reference taxonomy the reference taxonomy will be used, but with the species level information from the compared entry.
 If the entry is too different from the reference it will be excluded, and saved to the 'deleted_entries_100' file.

+Using `--qc s` enables sequence quality checks, here any entry not meeting the criteria are removed, these criteria includes minimum and maximum sequence lengths that entries need to match.

+Using `--qc l` enables low cluster quantity checks.
+This step examines all clusters at the 70% sequence identity level and locates clusters containing less than 5 entries in total, these are removed.

+Both the taxonomy quality and the low cluster quantity checks are best used on large databases, as these can remove more entries than intended on smaller databases, especially those with many different entries that becomes separate clusters.

-## 5. Documentation: '-m','--makedb'
+## 5. Documentation: make: '-m'

-'Makedb' start with a manual review of any flagged clusters, after which files are prepared for further clustering using the corrected taxonomies from the manual review.
+'Make' start with a manual review of any flagged clusters, after which files are prepared for further clustering using the corrected taxonomies from the manual review.
 A loop of clustering followed by preparation for further clustering is then repeated, done by descending sequence identity % in steps of 1% between 100-90% and then in steps of 5% between 90-50%.
 After the loop is completed the MetaxaQR database files are created using the output.
+HMMs are then created using the MetaxaQR database.

 ### Manual review